Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Evaluation

+\mr{ Since different error-triggering inputs can be due to the same root cause, we measure the diversity of these DNN faults to quantify and compare the disclosed erroneous root causes: faults of higher diversity indicates more erroneous root causes are revealed in testing.

+\textbf{Erroneous Classes.}~Because all tested DNNs perform multi-label classification, we first count how many classes are covered by the disclosed faults.
+Results are given in \T~\ref{tab:error-rq2}.
+As noted, for ImageNet cases, \tool\ trigger DNN faults for most classes, which is around $3\times$ of the results of TensorFuzz.
+For CIFAR10 cases, faults triggered by \tool\ cover all classes.
+We interpret these results are highly promising: besides being effective to disclose more DNN faults, these faults also manifest a higher quality as they extensively reveal more diverse flaws. }

-\textbf{Erroneous Behavior.}~Aside from the number of errors, we are interested in their diversity.
-The diversity can be assessed through a two-step approach.
-All tested models perform multi-label classification.
-Therefore, we first compare the number of classes, denoted as $|C|$, covered by erroneous predictions.
-If two testing tools yield equal $|C|$, we further compare the scaled information entropy of the erroneous predictions.
-The scaled entropy is $-\frac{1}{|C|}\sum p_{c}\log p_{c}$, where $p_{c}$ is the proportion of outputs incorrectly predicted to be class $c$.
+\textbf{\mr{Scaled Entropy.}}~As reported in \T~\ref{tab:error-rq2}, since CIFAR10 only has 10 classes, most previous tool have triggered faults for all classes.
+Therefore, to further distinguish the diversity, we use scaled entropy as a metric.
+The scaled entropy is $-\frac{1}{|C|}\sum p_{c}\log p_{c}$, where $|C|$ is the number of classes and $p_{c}$ is the proportion of outputs incorrectly predicted to be class $c$.
 Scaled entropy is in the range of $[0,1]$, and a higher entropy suggests more diversity, i.e., less bias for particular classes. \T~\ref{tab:error-rq2} shows that \tool\ outperforms others.
-We find that the scaled entropy is close to 1, indicating that findings of \tool\ look unbiased and are evenly distributed across all classes for all three models trained on CIFAR10.
-We interpret these results as promising, which show that \tool\ can comprehensively explore the probable actions of DNNs, revealing more diverse flaws.
+We find that the scaled entropy is close to 1, indicating that findings of \tool\ are unbiased and almost evenly distributed across all classes for all three CIFAR10-DNNs.